Chapter 469 — Purposes

 Purpose

-States the purpose of the municipal redevelopment agency law: to help communities eliminate blight and encourage private …
+States the legislative purpose behind the area redevelopment agency law: to address areas of substantial and persistent …

 469.110